musa-509-fall-2021/final-project-sample/PROPOSAL.md

 These metrics will allow stakeholders to target different programs at each district.
 For example:
 - low rates of local business ownership may prompt business education programs for community residents
-- increasing average time since
+- increasing average time since last renovations may prompt grant program for building facade or internals rejuvenation
 - low foot traffic in the face of other positively trending metrics may prompt public space activation events

 ## Stakeholders